spectrocloud/librarium/content/docs/02-getting-started.md

 Dashboard.
 The Project Dashboard is used to perform operations related to setting up your Kubernetes clusters such as setting up cluster profiles, creating cloud accounts, deploying clusters etc. The Admin dashboard is used for performing administrative tasks such as setting up Single Sign On (SSO), creating user, teams and setting up Role-Based Access Control (RBAC), setting up additional package registries etc. The admin dashboard is only available to the users who have the tenant admin role.
-Admin users can toggle between the project dashboard and admin dashboard.
-Users without admin role can only see the project dashboard.
+Admin users can toggle between the project dashboard and tenant admin dashboard.
+Users without tenant admin role can only see the project dashboard.

 # Project Dashboard